Becoming a business owner | 3 min read

 Buying a business isn’t just about facts and figures.
 While it’s important to make sure you do your due diligence and make a good investment, you can also consider your own skills, experience and passions to help you make the right decision.
 Here are our top tips for choosing the business that’s right for you based on your skills.

 1. Play to your strengths

 Choosing something you really enjoy and have a talent for can be a great way to go into business.
 If you’re great at making coffee, or baking, or are passionate about fitness, you may be able to make a business out of it.
 Of course, it’s important to also look at the practical realities.
 Starting from the ground up may not be the best idea, but investing in a successful franchise or existing small business that incorporates your strengths can be a great way of establishing a profitable business.

 Don’t exaggerate your skills, expertise or expectations.
 Running your own business can be a rewarding experience provided you know what it takes, but it can also be demanding, so be sure of your reasons for self-employment.

 There are many businesses that could match your skills, so taking the time to look at all the options and analysing what you really want is important.
-Maybe you’re happy to work 6 days a week for the right income, or finding a flexible work-life balance could be more important than immediate cash-flow, perhaps you’d prefer to work alone than manage a team of people.
-Every business has pros and cons, so looking at all the options, assessing what your ‘deal-breakers’ are, and what you can tolerate will help you decide what’s going to best fit your needs.
+Maybe you’re happy to work six days a week for the right income, or finding a flexible work-life balance could be more important than immediate cash-flow.
+Perhaps you’d prefer to work alone than manage a team of people.
+Every business has pros and cons so looking at all the options, assessing what your ‘deal-breakers’ are and what you can tolerate will help you decide what’s going to best fit your needs.

 Still unsure?
 To help you avoid some of the common mistakes and find the right opportunity, keep reading to discover some important steps and find a small business that’s right for you.